Space debris: In popular cultureUntil the End of the World (1991) is a French sci-fi drama set under the backdrop of an out-of-control Indian nuclear satellite, predicted to re-enter the atmosphere, threatening vast populated areas of the Earth.Gravity, a 2013 survival film directed by Alfonso Cuaron, is about a disaster on a space mission caused by Kessler syndrome.

 In season 1 of Love, Death & Robots (2019), episode 11, "Helping Hand", revolves around an astronaut being struck by a screw from space debris which knocks her off a satellite in orbit.

-Manga and anime Planetes tells a story about a crew of Space Debris station that collects and disposes space debris.
+Manga and anime Planetes tells a story about a crew of Space Debris station that collects and disposes of space debris.

+Beside space debris as an issue of science-fiction stories other stories feature it as a reservoir for the story, as in stories about space junk scavengers like Space Sweepers (2021), or as a result or environment of the story.

+The episode Conflict from Gerry and Sylvia Anderson's U.F.O. sci-fi TV series shows how small alien spaceships could use Terrestrial space debris such as orbital boosters to become undetectable by SHADOs orbital Space Intruder Detector (S.I.D.).